PrismarineJS/mineflayer/docs/api.md

 Finds the closest chests from the given point.
  * `options` - Options for the search:
    - `point` - The start position of the search (center).
 Default is the bot position.
-   - `useExtraInfo` - To preserve backward compatibility can result in two behavior depending on the type
-      - **boolean** - Provide your `matching` function more data - noticeably slower aproach
-      - **function** - Creates two stage maching, if block passes `matching` function it is passed further to `useExtraInfo` with additional info
    - `maxDistance` - The furthest distance for the search, defaults to 16.
    - `count` - Number of blocks to find before returning the search.
 Default to 1.
 Can return less if not enough blocks are found exploring the whole area.